antoine3000/dok-antoine/content/fabac-assignments/2020-03-04-electronics-design/_index.md

 I knew almost nothing about electronics before following the Fab Academy.I had to learn and understand the very basics of a electronic circuit and its composents, but also of electricity and its flow.

 To do so, I designed a pomodoro timer from scratch.
-I've learn a lot throughout the process and I've the feeling that this new knowledge will play a key role in what I'll do for my personal project and afterwards.
+I have learn a lot throughout the process and I have the feeling that this new knowledge will play a key role in what I will do for my personal project and afterwards.

 ![pomo](pomo.jpeg)